OmniLayer/spec/README.md

 ### Sell Omni Protocol Currencies for Bitcoins [NEW]

 Description: Transaction type 21 posts the terms of an offer to sell Omni Protocol currencies, including Omni Token coins or Test Omni Token coins for bitcoins.
 A new sell offer is created with Action = 1 (New).
-Valid currency identifier values for this transaction are any Omni Protocol currencies (production or test) owned by the sending address.
+Any Omni Protocol currency, production or test, can be offered for sale using transaction type 21.

-If the amount offered for sale exceeds the sending address's available balance (the amount not reserved, committed or in escrow), this indicates the user is offering to sell all coins that are available at the time this sell offer is published.
+If the amount offered for sale exceeds the sending address's available balance (the amount not reserved, committed or in escrow), this indicates the user is offering to sell all coins that are available at the time this sell offer is processed by OmniCore.
 The amount offered for sale, up to the amount available, must be reserved from the available balance for this address much like any other exchange platform.
 (For instance: If an address owns 100 Omni Token coins and it creates a "Sell Order" for 100 Omni Token coins, then the address's available balance is now 0 Omni Tokens, reserving 100 Omni Tokens.)
-After the sell offer is published, any coins received by the address are added to its then current available balance, and are not included in the amount for sale by this sell offer.
-The seller could update the sell offer to include these newly acquired coins, see [Change an Omni Protocol Coin Sell Offer](#change-an-omni-protocol-coin-sell-offer) below.
+After a valid sell offer is processed by OmniCore, any coins of that currency received by the address are added to its then current available balance, and are not included in the amount for sale by the sell offer.
+The seller can update the sell offer to include newly acquired coins, see [Change an Omni Protocol Coin Sell Offer](#change-an-omni-protocol-coin-sell-offer) below.

 The unit price of the sell offer is computed from two of the fields in the transaction message: the "Amount for sale" divided by the "Amount of bitcoins desired".
 Once the unit price is computed, the "Amount of bitcoins desired" value can be discarded.

-[DOES NOT APPLY TO TX 21; TO BE REMOVED] Note: An address cannot create a new Sell Mastercoins for Bitcoins offer while that address has *any* active offer that accepts Bitcoins.
+Note: An address can create multiple simultaneous Sell Omni Protocol Currencies for Bitcoins offers.
+These offers can be for the same or different Omni Protocol Currencies.
+Each offer is independent of any others. [???
+WE NEED A GOOD WAY, IMMUNE TO RE-ORGS, TO UNIQUELY IDENTIFY A SELL OFFER]

 Currently, this includes an active Sell Mastercoins for Bitcoins offer (one that has not been canceled or fully accepted and full payment received) and an active [New Property Creation via Crowdsale with Variable number of Tokens](#new-property-creation-via-crowdsale-with-variable-number-of-tokens) that accepts Bitcoins.

 Say you want to publish an offer to sell 1000 Omni Tokens for 1.5 bitcoins.
 Doing this takes 34 bytes: